AndreGtz/andregtz.github.io-blog/_posts/2017-03-15-how-to-actually-build-your-awesome-website-for-15.md

 # Let's get started: Adquiring your Domain name

-A domain name is the url that points to your website.
+A domain name is the web address that points to your website.

 You can find a lot of sites to register your domain name by searching "domain name" on google.